Ain: History

 The first inhabitants settled in the territory of today's Ain about 15000 BC.
 The menhir of Pierrefiche in Simandre-sur-Suran dates from the mid-Neolithic era, in the fourth or third millennium BC.
 The late-second century BC Calendar of Coligny bears the oldest surviving Gaulish inscription.

-In 58 BC, Julius Caesar's military action against the Helvetians, advancing through Gaul over the territory of today's Ain, marked the beginning of the Gallic Wars.
+In 58 BC Julius Caesar's military action against the Helvetians, advancing through Gaul over the territory of today's Ain, marked the beginning of the Gallic Wars.

-Under the Merovingians, the four historic regions of the modern department belonged to the Kingdom of Burgundy.
-At the start of the 6th century AD, the diocese of Belley (Bellicum) was created as the first bishopric in the region.
+Under the Merovingians the four historic regions of the modern department belonged to the Kingdom of Burgundy.
+At the start of the 6th century AD the diocese of Belley (Bellicum) was created as the first bishopric in the region.
 Abbeys of the order of Saint Benedict were established in the valleys.

-In 843, the Treaty of Verdun assigned the territories that comprised Ain to the kingdom of Lothar I (Lotharingia).
-The first big fiefdoms ("seigneuries") emerged between 895 and 900 in Bâgé-le-Châtel, which formed the nucleus of the pays of Bresse, and in Coligny.
+In 843 the Treaty of Verdun assigned the territories that comprised Ain to the kingdom of Lothar I (Lotharingia).
+The first big fiefdoms (seigneuries) emerged between 895 and 900 in Bâgé-le-Châtel, which formed the nucleus of the pays of Bresse, and in Coligny.
 Numerous castles were erected in a low rolling terrain that was not otherwise easily defended.
-In the 12th century, Romanesque architecture flourished.
+In the 12th century Romanesque architecture flourished.

-In the 11th century, the Counts of Savoy and Valromey settled in the region of Belley.
-In 1272, when Sibylle de Bâgé, sole heir, married Amadeus V, Count of Savoy, they added Bresse to their domains, and – by the Treaties of Paris in 1355 – the territories of Dauphiné and Gex on the right bank of the Rhône.
+In the 11th century the Counts of Savoy and Valromey settled in the region of Belley.
+In 1272, when Sibylle de Bâgé, sole heir, married Amadeus V, Count of Savoy, they added Bresse to their domains and – by the Treaties of Paris in 1355 – the territories of Dauphiné and Gex on the right bank of the Rhône.

-At the start of the 15th century, almost the whole region of Ain was united under the house of Savoy.
+At the start of the 15th century almost the whole region of Ain was united under the house of Savoy.
 New monasteries were founded in the cities and churches were constructed or reshaped in the Gothic style of architecture.

-At the start of the 16th century, the Duchy of Savoy was at the peak of its power and Ain was inherited by Margaret of Habsburg, the widow of Philibert II, Duke of Savoy.
-In Brou, she erected a church and a monastery in late-Gothic style.
+At the start of the 16th century the Duchy of Savoy was at the peak of its power and Ain was inherited by Margaret of Habsburg, the widow of Philibert II, Duke of Savoy.
+In Brou she erected a church and a monastery in late-Gothic style.
 Bourg-en-Bresse became a bishop's see.
 After Margaret's death, Francis I of France, a nephew of the Dukes of Savoy, claimed the Duchy for himself and conquered it in 1536.
-Following a treaty concluded in 1559 at Savoy, the territory of Ain was restored to the Duke of Savoy, who immediately started fortifying it.
+Following a treaty concluded in 1559 in Savoy the territory of Ain was restored to the Duke of Savoy, who immediately started fortifying it.
 During the Franco-Savoyard War of 1600–1601, Henri IV of France reconquered the region, although the citadel of Bourg remained impregnable.
 The Treaty of Lyon of 17 January 1601 finally ended the conflict.
 Ain now belonged to Burgundy.